Ken Girotti

 Ken Girotti is a Canadian television director who was nominated for a 2006 Gemini Award in the category "Best Direction in a Dramatic Series" for the TV series ReGenesis.

 Career

+He was director of the 2008 television film Mayerthorpe, for which he won a Directors Guild of Canada award and was nominated for the Gemini Award for Best Direction in a Dramatic Program or Miniseries at the 23rd Gemini Awards in 2008.

 He directed episode 9 of the first season of Supernatural.
 He directed episodes 3 and 4 of the second season of Vikings in 2014.

 He was a producer on the series Anne with an E. For Pure he was a season second two director and also served as a second season executive director in 2018.
 He directed an episode of the drug trafficking drama Pure in 2019.
 He was a director and consulting producer for Fortunate Son.

 As director

 Girotti has directed one, two or more episodes of: